 A lot has changed in the world of offshore banking.

 What hasn’t changed is that there are still private banks.
 If you have a million – or two, or five, or more – to put in an account, there are many banks in developed countries that will be happy to take you.

 The Bank of Singapore, for example, will give you a private account manager if you deposit $2,000,000 USD.

-If you’re a high or ultra-high-net-worth individual looking to open an offshore account, I would look into the new Asian wealth centers.
+If you’re a high or ultra-high-net-worth individual looking to open an offshore account, you might consider looking into the new Asian wealth centers.
 Opening an account in Hong Kong or Singapore may be the best option for someone who has that amount of money that they are looking to simply park somewhere.

 It could also be worth looking into any number of up-and-coming countries that are out to make offshore banking easier for entrepreneurs.
 Georgia, Armenia, or Panama could play a very beneficial role in your offshore banking plan.

 What to Seek and Avoid in Offshore Banks

 There are generally two types of banks to avoid when you’re looking to go offshore as a high-net-worth individual: the traditional US/Swiss banks and the big, international mega-banks.

 The problem with US banks is that, when you really get down into their expertise, they have a very local mindset.
 It doesn’t matter how focused the bank is on high-net-worth individuals or how much experience they say they have with international business, they really only know the US.